Jk0110/NLP-Clinical-Documentation/README.md

 # NLP-Clinical-Documentation
-This repository contains the csv which contains the details of the clinical documents of patients and the working file
+This repository contains the csv which contains the details of clinical documentation of patients and the working file